rafaelogando/Neighborhood-Map/Readme.md

 -Your web browse must allow and support javascript.

 Note: Attached will be a folder called "OriginalFiles" wich include the no minified or modified page.
 It has the page state before using Gulp tools on it.

+Did not forget CDN precached adventage but not implemented this time.

+I notice there are lot of inprovements that can be done here but right now it will be too hard to get the time to work on those improvements.